Small Business VoIP Guide (2026): Costs, Options & Setup

 Limitations: Fewer integrations than enterprise-focused platforms.
 Limited advanced features like AI transcription or power dialers.
 Not ideal if you need extensive CRM connectivity.

-Google Voice: Best for Google Workspace Users
+Google Voice: Best for Solo Users and Google Fans

-- Starter: $10/user/month (max 10 users, domestic only)
+- Starter: $10/user/month (up to 10 users)

-- Standard: $20/user/month (unlimited users, ring groups, desk phone support)
+- Standard: $20/user/month (unlimited users, ring groups)

 - Premier: $30/user/month (international locations, automatic call recording)